-Works purchased in 2021 are examples of a mature artist’s creativity.
+Works purchased in 2021 are examples of the mature creativity of the artist.
 They were created in the 60s and 70s, during the heyday of painting and graphics in Western Europe.
 They represent a variety of techniques: gouache, tempera, crayons, colored pencil and ink, and even pastel.
 Viewers will find biblical scenes (special, individually interpreted), couples in love, bouquets of flowers, animals.
 There are also references to the artist’s childhood, and several drawings dedicated to his feelings with his family.
-There are also two early works by Chagall (still in the collection of the National Museum in Warsaw since the 1970s). – Biographical illustrations for the artist “My Life” and “Dead Souls” by Mikołaj Gogol.
+There are also two early works by Chagall (surviving in the collection of the National Museum in Warsaw from the 1970s). – Biographical illustrations for “My Life” and “Dead Souls” by Mikołaj Gogol.

 Chagall’s distinctive style and themes developed in the 1920s, and the artist often referred to Judaism and Jewish culture, and painted couples in love, animals, and flowers.
 Later in his work, his repertoire of favorite subjects expanded to include those related to Christianity.